DISCERNING READERS

 Peter E. Greulich

-A color slide with the tagline: Arvind Krishna's Overall Employment Security Performance from 2020 to 2021.
+A high-quality color slide with the tagline: Arvind Krishna's Overall Employment Security Performance from 2020 to 2024.

-• Arvind Krishna's 2020-21 Employment Security by the Numbers
+• Evaluating Arvind Krishna's 2020-24 IBM Employment Security

 Too many authors, historians, and corporate executives do not understand the difference between "job" security and "employment" security.
 The 20th Century IBM absolutely never promised "job" security.
 An individual's "job" was only secure as long as they performed.
 Opportunities were always available to try a new job, but fail at a "new job" and a person would not necessarily be fired, just returned to their previous job where they had performed.